tower-rs/tower/guides/inventing-service.md

 ```

 This means if the service is at capacity `poll_ready` will return
-`Poll::Pending` and somehow notify the caller, using the waker from the
+`Poll::Pending` and notify the caller using the waker from the
-`Context`, when capacity becomes available.
+`Context` when capacity becomes available.
 At that point `poll_ready` can be
 called again and if it returns `Poll::Ready(())` then capacity would be reserved
 and `call` can be called.